localstack/docs/content/en/aws/kinesis-firehose/index.md

 {{< / command >}}

-Next, we will create our firehose delivery stream with Elasticsearch as destination, and S3 as target for our AllDocuments backup.
+Next, we will create our Firehose delivery stream with Elasticsearch as destination, and S3 as target for our AllDocuments backup.
-We set the ARN of our kinesis stream in the `kinesis-stream-source-configuration` as well as the role we want to use for accessing the stream.
+We set the ARN of our Kinesis stream in the `kinesis-stream-source-configuration` as well as the role we want to use for accessing the stream.
-In the `elasticsearch-destination-configuration` we set (again) the access role, the DomainARN of the Elasticsearch domain we want to publish to, as well as IndexName and TypeName for Elasticsearch.
+In the `elasticsearch-destination-configuration` we set (again) the access role, the `DomainARN` of the Elasticsearch domain we want to publish to, as well as `IndexName` and `TypeName` for Elasticsearch.
 Since we want to backup all documents to S3, we also set `S3BackupMode` to `AllDocuments` and provide a `S3Configuration` pointing to our created bucket.

 {{< alert >}}